 The reason for writing this website is to consolidate the huge amount of technical brewing information from the best sources in the brewing industry into one website.
 Hopefully this will make it easier to find the information you are looking for without spending hours online.
 I was lucky enough to find a hosting site that made it really easy to write this website without any technical knowledge whatsoever.
-For those who might have similar passions and would like to make some extra income, check out this YouTube Video or visit my page called Your Own Website.
+For those who might have similar passions and would like to make some extra income, check out this YouTube Video.

 I have a large brewing library and I've read most of the books on homebrewing beer (and wine and mead for that matter), so I have a lot of resources to draw upon.
 I hope to present what I've learned in a manner you will enjoy reading while researching your brewing questions.
 I say let's all learn to make better beer, everyone benefits in the long run (I may be drinking your beer when you turn pro.)

 If you are a competitive person, entering homebrew competitions can be a lot of fun,.
 I try to enter homebrew competitions so that I can gauge my progress or get feedback on a specific recipe.
 Plus it gives me a little credibility as the author of a homebrewing site.
 I've been lucky enough to win some national awards recently and some Best of Shows as well.